Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Methods

 Each simulation is performed using one NVIDIA H100 GPU with 80 GB of RAM.
 Including the measurements, which we preform every ten time steps, one time step for the whole $24 \times 24$ system takes $\sim 0.7~\mathrm{min}$ at $\chi=100$, $\sim 2~\mathrm{min}$ at $\chi=150$, $\sim 3~\mathrm{min}$ at $\chi=200$.

-As the tensors in the TTN are third order, they contain $\chi^3$ parameters.
+As the tensors in the TTN are of rank three, they contain $\chi^3$ parameters.
 Comparing only the number of parameters, a TTN with $\chi=250$ (the biggest we use) corresponds to an MPS with $\chi \sim 2800$.